wandb/docs/docs/ref/weave/README.md

-# Weave (Query Language)
+# Query Expression Language.

-Weave is wandb's data querying language, which you can use to select and aggregate data across runs and projects.
-For a guide about Weave Panels, see here: https://docs.wandb.ai/guides/app/features/panels/weave
+Use the query expressions to select and aggregate data across runs and projects.

+For a guide about Query Panels, see here: https://docs.wandb.ai/guides/app/features/panels/weave

 ## Data Types